 The 27 faculty members in the Construction Management major, part of the College of Continuing & Professional Studies, offer its 150+ enrolled students their expertise in such fields as construction engineering, facility management, and architecture.
-Students and faculty in this department bring their professional experience to their studies and work in a range of written genres from proposals, professional contracts, specifications, contract, and business communications to include reporting, argumentation, and group writing.
+Students and faculty in this department bring their professional experience to their studies and work in a range of written genres from proposals, professional contracts, specifications, and business communications to include reporting, persuasion, argumentation, and group writing.

 Wagner, H., Hilger, A.P., and Flash, P. (2014) Improving writing skills of construction management undergraduates: Developing tools for empirical analysis of writing to create writing-enriched construction management curriculum.
 International Journal of Construction Education and Research, 10(2).